dancer1325/fluentd-docs/filter/record_transformer.md

 {"message":"yay, hello world!"}
 ```

-Finally, this configuration embeds the value of the second part of the tag in the field `service_name`.
-It might come in handy when aggregating data across many services.
+Finally, this configuration embeds the value of the second part of the tag in the field `service_name`
+* It might come in handy when aggregating data across many services.

 ```text
 <filter web.*>